Last Updated on October 28, 2022 by Milton Campbell

 Picture a world where people want to follow you.
 They rarely question what you say.
 They get excited when you enter the room.
-This is what the charismatic leadership style can provide you.
+This is what a charismatic leadership style can provide you.

 Let’s jump right in by defining the charismatic leadership style and then we will discuss some charismatic leadership examples to build a better understanding of how to use this style of leadership.